 Video Game Industry Fights Back

-Further arguments have been made regarding the pending threat posed by such a decision in regards to the entire video gaming industry.
+Further arguments have been made regarding the pending threat posed by such a decision in regard to the entire video gaming industry.
 ESA claims that the definition of a gaming disorder could disrupt their regular operations.
-It could affect the massive benefits the video gaming industry brings about to the economy, politics, society, creativity, as well as healthcare, education and further aspects of everyday life.
+It could affect the massive benefits the video gaming industry brings about to the economy, politics, society, creativity, as well as healthcare, education, and further aspects of everyday life.

 How Will This Affect Gamers?

 Video game companies are not the only ones potentially affected by this decision, as gamers are just as likely to experience some negative outcomes.
 A primary concern is that all gaming will be marked as a bad form of entertainment, and will be permanently linked with the disease nowadays known as gaming disorder.